Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M84
+M84            ; Disable all motors
+M84 S10        ; Set idle time out to 10 seconds
-M84 E0:1:2:3:4
+M84 E0:1:2:3:4 ; Disable specific motors
 </pre>

+### Description

-Stop the idle hold on all axis and extruder.
+Stops the idle hold on all axis and extruder, effectively disabling the specified motor, or all motors, the same as [M18](/User_manual/Reference/Gcodes/M18).
 Be aware that by disabling idle hold during printing, you will get quality issues.
+Also used to set the idle timeout for all motors.
+For example, `M84 S10` will idle the stepper motors after 10 seconds of inactivity.
+The idle current is set by the [M906](/User_manual/Reference/Gcodes/M906) I parameter.

+### Notes

-For example, "M84 S10" will idle the stepper motors after 10 seconds of inactivity.
+* For example, `M84 S10` will idle the stepper motors after 10 seconds of inactivity.

-You can disable individual motors with the standard X, Y, Z etc switches.
+* You can disable individual motors with the standard X, Y, Z etc switches.
+* Setting `M84 S0` does NOT mean "never idle hold" (ie motors stay on all the time, at full current), and S0 is an invalid setting.
+The correct way to set no idle hold (ie motors are 'always on') is to use M906 I parameter to set the idle hold to the required level, eg `M906 I100`.

 ## M92: Set axis steps per unit